dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 **sideCars** - Specification for CSI sidecar containers.
 **authSecret** - Name of the secret holding credentials for use by the driver.
 If not specified, the default secret *-creds must exist in the same namespace as driver
 **tlsCertSecret** - Name of the TLS cert secret for use by the driver.
 If not specified, a secret *-certs must exist in the namespace as driver
-**tolerations**
-List of tolerations which should be applied to the driver StatefulSet/Deployment and DaemonSet
-It should be set separately in the controller and node sections if you want separate set of tolerations for them **nodeSelector**
+**tolerations** - List of tolerations which should be applied to the driver StatefulSet/Deployment and DaemonSet.
+It should be set separately in the controller and node sections if you want separate set of tolerations for them
-Used to specify node selectors for the driver StatefulSet/Deployment and DaemonSet
+**nodeSelector** - Used to specify node selectors for the driver StatefulSet/Deployment and DaemonSet

 _**Note:**_ The `image` field should point to the correct image tag for version of the driver you are installing.